Juniper and Cisco Comparisons of RIB, LIB, FIB and LFIB Tables

 How I Learned to Hate the DCI

 How I Learned to Hate the DCI: Layer 2 data center interconnects (DCI) is still alive and well.
 I blame VMware with vMotion and now every other Hypervisor vendor on the planet.
 Live workload migration is certainly vital to most operations.
-The further up the stack that happens the more flexibility you have with choosing more layers beneath you to reach for in …
+The further up the stack that happens the more flexibility you have with choosing more layers beneath… Continue reading How I Learned to Hate the DCI

 What are Ethernet, IP and TCP Headers in Wireshark Captures

-If I could go back in time when I was a n00b kid wanting to go from zero to a million in networking, the one thing I would change would be spending about 6 months on the fundamentals of networking headers and framing before ever touching a single peice of vendor gear.
-Ethernet, IP and Transport headers (L2-L4) are the …
+[fancy_header3 variation=”orange”]What are Ethernet, IP and TCP Headers in Wireshark Captures[/fancy_header3] If I could go back in time when I was a n00b kid wanting to go from zero to a million in networking, the one thing I would change would be spending about 6 months on the fundamentals of networking headers and framing before… Continue reading What are Ethernet, IP and TCP Headers in Wireshark Captures

 Why the NOS will decouple